Methods in population genomics

 This simple graph should explain it all…

-Methods are interconnected, and there is are more and more attempts to incorporate this connectivity in more recent works (e.g. machine learning).
+Methods are interconnected, and there are attempts to incorporate this connectivity in more recent works (e.g. machine learning).
 Aspects that require 'back-and-forth' are indicated by double arrows.
 Results obtained from methods listed in different sections can be used to inform the next steps of an analysis (single arrows).
-There is no one-size-fits-all pipeline, and elements of this general framework may be entirely omitted from an analysis depending on the research question
+There is no one-size-fits-all pipeline, and elements of this general framework may be entirely omitted from an analysis depending on the research question.

 Table 1: Summary of methods dedicated to infer population structure.